awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 mysql> SET optimizer_switch='block_nested_loop=on';
 ```

+**Note**
+ For Aurora MySQL version 3, hash join support is available in all minor versions and is turned on by default\.
+ For Aurora MySQL version 2, hash join support is available in version 2\.06 and higher\.
+In Aurora MySQL version 2, the hash join feature is always controlled by the `optimizer_switch` value\.
+ Prior to Aurora MySQL version 1\.22, the way to enable hash joins in Aurora MySQL version 1 is by enabling the `aurora_lab_mode` session\-level setting\.
+In those Aurora MySQL versions, the `optimizer_switch` setting for hash joins is enabled by default and you only need to enable `aurora_lab_mode`\.

 With this setting, the optimizer chooses to use a hash join based on cost, query characteristics, and resource availability\.
 If the cost estimation is incorrect, you can force the optimizer to choose a hash join\.
 You do so by setting `hash_join_cost_based`, a MySQL server variable, to `off`\.
 The following example illustrates how to force the optimizer to choose a hash join\.

 ```